There are now 2 possible online modes for units:

 - 12 points

-- Typically this unit is assessed in the following ways: (1) research proposal; (2) research report; and (3) research presentation.
+Indicative assessments in this unit are as follows: (1) research proposal; (2) research report; and (3) research presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)